 Here are some quick access instructions.
 This order will prevent duplicates.
 For more information, find PDFs instructions and FAQs on FFA.org.

 The Washington State POA form (yellow button - PREFERRED)

 The AET exported POA (for those utilizing the AET program)

 Affiliate Chapter Program (fees vs. dues)

 Chapter Affiliate General Information - How/When you pay and what amount **if you are considering becoming an affiliate chapter -- DO NOT submit your roster for state approval!!
 Your affiliate paperwork must be processed first.
 If you submit before your chapter’s status has been changed...it cannot be updated for this membership year and affiliate status would have to wait until 2019-2020.**

 Educator Resource Document (from National FFA)

-The following information was shared by 2016-17 National FFA Teacher Ambassador Tamara Whitcomb (Mt.
+The following information was shared by 2016-19 National FFA Teacher Ambassador Tamara Whitcomb (Mt.
 Baker FFA) at the 2017 WAAE Summer Conference.
-It includes valuable information that can support new and experienced advisors in navigating the Naitonal FFA website, roster, curriculum support/lesson plans, etc. Tamara and 2017-18 National FFA Teacher Ambassador Nathan Moore (Colton FFA) and 2018-19 National FFA Teacher Ambassador Tracy Brown (Snohomish), all plan to host workshops on this information and more during the 2018 WAAE Summer Conference and other events during the 2018-19 school year.
+It includes valuable information that can support new and experienced advisors in navigating the Naitonal FFA website, roster, curriculum support/lesson plans, etc. Tamara, as well as 2017-19 National FFA Teacher Ambassador Nathan Moore (Colton FFA) and 2018-19 National FFA Teacher Ambassador Tracy Brown (Snohomish), all plan to host workshops on this information and more during the 2018 WAAE Summer Conference and other events during the 2018-19 school year.